Why maintain your motorcycle?

 When you park your motorcycle in the open, the surface is prone to dust, sunlight, and water which contaminates the surface of your bike and make it look older.

 So have some machine sympathy and keep your bike well covered.
+Also, get your motorcycle insured, here’s all about motorcycle insurance in 9 bite-sized points.

 Keeping your bike in covered parking will add more years to your motorcycle.